zacattac/digital-garden-jekyll-template/_notes/Ray Charles.md

 It's an interesting album for me.
 It isn't what I expected Ray Charles to sound like when I think of Georgia on My Mind or whatever is slapper is.

 ==This is more poppy.
 More 50s pop, early 60s pop, right before the Beatles pop.
 Maybe it's this R&B kinda guy doing late 50s/early 60s pop music.
-This blind pianist with a soulful voice doing non-soulful versions of soulful country songs.== It works.
+This blind pianist with a soulful voice doing non-soulful versions of soulful country songs.==

+It works.

 **Note to self:** Maybe I should go back and listen to the country/western versions of these songs.
 See if there's real soul there.
+[A spotify playlist of the OGs](https://open.spotify.com/playlist/71pArgIcrI3WjYfBjCtVqG?si=028345e7f5164487).